ohasis/eng100dr-planetflip/Team-Contract.md

 - Contributing to a positive working environment

 ## Quality
+### Who determines what work is acceptable?
+What will you do if someone produces unacceptable work?
+- The team should decide when work needs to be edited and improved; this will be addressed positively.
+- Assignments should be written coherently.
+Sentences should make sense, have a rationale, and demonstrate intentionality.

 ## Participation
 - Be open to new ideas and new approaches.